-Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine) is a targeted therapy approved by the U.S. Food and Drug Administration to treat HER2-positive metastatic breast cancer that has previously been treated with Herceptin (chemical name: trastuzumab) and a taxane chemotherapy.
+Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine) is a targeted therapy approved by the U.S. Food and Drug Administration (FDA) to treat:

 Kadcyla is a combination of Herceptin and the chemotherapy medicine emtansine.
 Doctors call Kadcyla an antibody-drug conjugate targeted therapy.
 The emtansine is attached (conjugated) to the Herceptin.

 - Paying for Kadcyla